-Just like any car accident, a police investigation will usually result in the officer citing one of the drivers for the crash.
+Just like any car accident in Florida, a police investigation will usually result in the officer citing one of the drivers for the crash.
 Sometimes, both drivers contribute to the incident, but in varying degrees.
 That can all get very confusing when it comes to insurance issues.

 When a driver wants to make a lane change, they must activate their turn signal in the direction they want to go.
 This gives warning to other drivers around them that they want to shift.
 The driver of the vehicle changing lanes should check their mirrors and blind spots to make sure they are clear before they change lanes.
 A driver should never change

 When could a driver changing lanes be at fault?

 - If they did not activate their turn signal before changing lanes and collided with a vehicle that had just pulled up to their side.

 - If they did not check their mirrors or blind spot and changed lanes right into the vehicle beside them.